What is it?

 These two systems are always acting in balance.
 The sympathetic nervous system is like a gas pedal in a car - it tells your body to get going.
 The parasympathetic nervous system, on the other hand, is like the brakes in a car - it tells the body to calm down.
 The fight-flight-or-freeze response is the sympathetic nervous system sounding the alarm.

-The body's fight-flight-or-freeze response all starts with your ears, eyes and nose picking up on a danger signal.
-Your brain makes sense of that incoming information and decides what to do.
+The body's fight-flight-or-freeze response all starts with your ears, eyes and nose sensing a signal.
+Your brain considers the incoming information and decides there is a danger and what to do.
 Then your brain sends signals to your body, using electrical and chemical signals.
 These signals tell your body to stay alert and be ready to act quickly.
 For example, your heart beats faster, your muscles tense up, your pupils dilate and your stomach slows down to get you ready for action.
 This helps you survive danger by fighting or escaping (flight).
 All of these physical reactions happen quickly and without you even knowing it.
 Later when the danger is gone, your parasympathetic system kicks in and tells your body to calm down.

 It is important to remember that these 'fight or flight' physical symptoms are not dangerous but they can be very powerful.

-There are two main types of disorders affected by somatization:
+There are two main types of disorders that describe somatization:

 - Somatic symptom disorder.
 Children and youth with this disorder may have body symptoms like: